syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Reordering the animation effects

-Presentation library allows to reorder the animation effects in existing presentations.
+Presentation library allows you to reorder the animation effects in existing presentations.
 The following example demonstrates how to modify an existing animation order applied to a shape.

 {% tabs %}